- DarkLight

 Unclassified

-This is a soft bounce, which means the inbox service provider returned a message that is not yet classified and is not attributed to any specific issue listed in the categories above.
+This may be a soft or a hard bounce, which means the inbox service provider returned a message that is not yet classified and is not attributed to any specific issue listed in the categories above.